Pork Osso Buco Recipe

 Add the chicken stock and diced tomato (with juice) and bring to a boil.

-As soon as you come to a boil, turn off the heat, add the pork shanks and Bouquet Garni, cover with a tight fitting lid and transfer to the oven.
+When it comes to a boil, turn off the heat, add the pork shanks and Bouquet Garni, cover with a tight-fitting lid and transfer to the oven.
 Let this cook for about 2 hours.
 When the meat is tender and falling off the bone, it's done.

 To Make the Tastiest Sauce Ever

-Using a hand blender if you have one, puree the sauce until smooth.
-If you don't have one, use your regular blender or food processor.
+Using a hand blender, if you have one, puree the sauce until smooth.
+Use your regular blender or food processor if you don't have one.
 You can also use a food mill too if you have one.